You could reduce your grocery bill by 15%!

 Take the Next Step:

-- Visit the TDS library for money-saving tips, tricks and guidelines to home canning.
+- Discover more money-saving tips, tricks and guidelines to home canning by visiting the Dollar Stretcher Library.

 - Would you rather freeze your bounty?
 Then here is what you need to know about safely freezing foods.